-The mixture of MTLPS, DTLPS, and HTLPS (10 ml) was heated using a hot plate.
+The mixture of MTLPS, DTLPS, and HTLPS (10 ml) was heated on a hotplate.
 The mixture was then treated with 1 ml of lead acetate (10%).
 The yellow precipitate format indicates the presence of flavonoids [26].

 Reaction with Sodium hydroxide